nih-cfde/icc-eval-core/README.md

    1. If you're unsure where to find these, ask members of your project about any webpages related to it, and if anyone set up analytics for them.
 1. Allow us access to each property.
    1. Go to the [Google Analytics dashboard](https://analytics.google.com/) and make sure you are [on the right property](https://support.google.com/analytics/answer/10252712?hl=en).
-   1. Find "property access management" from the main search bar (or the admin side menu).
+   1. Find "Property Access Management" from the main search bar (or the "Admin" side menu).
-   1. Add a new user with the email `api-access@cfde-icc-eval-core-433116.iam.gserviceaccount.com`, uncheck "notify by email", and select the "viewer" role.
+   1. Add a new user with the email `api-access@cfde-icc-eval-core-433116.iam.gserviceaccount.com`, uncheck "Notify by email", and select the "Viewer" role.
+1. "Tag" each property so we can associate it with a particular project.
+   1. Find "Key Events" from the "Admin" side menu,under "Data Display".
+   1. Create a new key event with the name `cfde_XXX` (case-insensitive), where XXX is the _core_ project number, e.g. `cfde_R03OD034502`.

 ---